Characters appearing in the Manga/Anime New Game.

 - Living Emotional Crutch: She acts as Momo's support and often helps her in social situations.

 - The Rival: Sees Nene as a rival after learning how she was hired.
+They do get onto better terms later, although Naru and Nene have a good-spirited competition to see who can give Umiko the better chocolate.

 - Two First Names: Narumi, her family name, can also be used as a first name.